Jessica Alba: 2011–present: Action and independent media productions

 Alba worked once again with director Rodriguez for two film sequels.
 She reprised her role of an Immigration Officer, in an uncredited cameo appearance, in Machete Kills (2013), which flopped with critics and audiences, and her much larger role of stripper Nancy Callahan, seeking to avenge her late protector, in Sin City: A Dame to Kill For, which was released in August 2014, on 2D and 3D.
 Unlike the first film, A Dame to Kill For was a commercial failure, grossing US$39 million against its US$65 million production budget, and received mixed reviews from film critics.
 Variety felt it was a "late, limp attempt to turn Alba's character from an exploited figure into an empowered one".
 She next took on the roles of a cabaret show performer in the dramedy Dear Eleanor (2014), the athletic girlfriend of a successful and well-respected English professor in the romantic comedy Some Kind of Beautiful (2014), a receptionist at a limo company in the thriller Stretch (also 2014), an emotionally vulnerable weapons trafficker in the crime comedy Barely Lethal (2015), and that of a documentary filmmaker in the horror film The Veil (2016); all films were released for limited theatrical runs and VOD.

 In the action film Mechanic: Resurrection (2016), alongside Jason Statham, Alba played the girlfriend of a retired hitman.
 She did Krav Maga to get into shape for the film, and was drawn to the strength her character exhibited, remarking: "I think for these types of movies you don't often get to see the female romantic lead kind of kick butt.
 I mean, it's usually she's being saved by the guy, and so it's nice that I got to come to the table with a toughness, and a real heart".
 The film made US$125.7 million worldwide.

-She will star in and executive produce a new documentary series for Disney+ called "Parenting Without Borders" (working title) which will focus on families around the world and their beliefs and culture.
+In 2020, it was announced that Alba would star in and executive produce a new documentary series for Disney+ called Parenting Without Borders (working title) which would focus on families around the world and their beliefs and culture, however it was never released.